jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

--> After downloading, unzip the folder and then install the Arduino IDE Application.After installation the result will be
+-> After downloading, unzip the folder and then install the Arduino IDE Application.
+After installation the result is shown in the below image.